 If you’ve been following my blog or social media accounts (Instagram in particular), for quite a while now, you would know how much of a huge Harry Potter nerd I am.
-Russell and I named our cat after Hermione.
+My partner Russell and I named our cat after Hermione.
 Do I need to say more?
-If there was a real life Hogwarts – even one for Muggles! – I’d move in tomorrow.
-But since there isn’t a real life Hogwarts, and I have mo magical powers, us muggles have to stick with visiting the many theme parks around the world, dedicated to the wonderful world of Harry Potter.
+If there was a real life Hogwarts – even one for Muggles – I’d move in tomorrow.
+But since there isn’t a real life Hogwarts, and I have no magical powers, us muggles have to stick with visiting the many theme parks around the world, dedicated to the wonderful world of Harry Potter.

-Whether you’re a fan of Harry Potter or not, you’ll definitely be impressed by all of the beautiful details that have been put into every inch of the place.
-From walking down the main street which takes you through Hogsmeade Village, to being amazed at the incredibleness of Hogwarts Castle which is truly something not to be missed!
+Whether or not you’re a fan of Harry Potter, you’ll definitely be impressed by all of the beautiful details that have been put into every inch of the place.
+From walking down the main street which takes you through Hogsmeade Village, to being amazed at the magic of Hogwarts Castle, which is truly something not to be missed!
 You won’t be disappointed at the sheer detail and dedication the creators of the park has put into making Harry Potter World the best it can be!

 So what did we love and dislike about the Wizarding World of Harry Potter?
 Read below to find out!

 This was definitely our favourite part about Harry Potter World.
 As I mentioned before, the detail is incredible.
 I took so many photos of the exterior of the castle, even though they all pretty much look exactly the same!
 But it’s hard not to.
 It looks exactly like what you see in the movie, and from what we saw while walking through the castle to get to the Harry Potter and the Forbidden Journey 4K3D ride (more on that next!) the interior is just as amazing!